 The Royal Historical Society is actively engaged in ongoing debates about the future of arts and humanities publishing.

-The Society has submitted (February 2019) a response to the consultation on the ‘Plan S’ open-access initiative, which is available here.
+- February 2019: we submitted a response to the consultation on the ‘Plan S’ open-access initiative, which is available here.

-The British Academy has called for a constructive dialogue over Open Access book publication, issuing a new position paper ‘Open Access and Monographs: Where are We Now”, which is available here.
+- May 2018: we surveyed the Book Processing Charges (BPCs) charged by publishers to UK-based historians and their institutions for Open Access publication.
+At the same time, the British Academy has called for a constructive dialogue over Open Access book publication, issuing a new position paper ‘Open Access and Monographs: Where are We Now”, which is available here.

 UK Scholarly Communications Licence